Internet2/grouper/grouper-misc/grouper-legacy-ui/README.txt

 cd $TOMCAT/webapps/grouper
 tar xzf $DL/grouper-legacy-ui.tar.gz
 ```

+If done correctly, you should see a newly create file WEB-INF/classes/LEGACY-UI-INSTALLED.txt.

 3) Manually update WEB-INF/web.xml to restore the legacy servlet and Struts filters.
 Near the end of the file (before </web-app>),
 add in the following xml fragments.
 This template uses grouperRole=* for security.
 If you have a custom setting to allow